-With these settings, you can set up an R.S.S. ("rich site summary"), which people can subscribe to in order to get new music from you as soon as you upload it to SoundCloud.
-You can also apply "creative commons" licensing to any new music that you upload, which means that you're allowing other people to modify it and perhaps even use it for commercial purposes.
+With these settings, you can set up an R.S.S. (“really simple syndication”), which people can subscribe to in order to get new music from you as soon as you upload it to SoundCloud.
+You can also apply “creative commons” licensing to any new music that you upload, which means that you’re allowing other people to modify it and perhaps even use it for commercial purposes.

 Generally, these are advanced settings that you won’t be using if you’re just on SoundCloud to listen to stuff, so don’t worry about them too much.
 We’re just letting you know that they’re there.

 There are three things that you can do with these settings.

 The first is changing your password if you want a stronger password protecting your account.
 Under “Password”, click Send Reset Password Link to send yourself an email with a hyperlink that will allow you to change your password.
 See our How to Change Your SoundCloud Password tutorial (here) for further instructions.